Can women fast? Or is it – as many people still claim – somehow dangerous for them?

 Exceptions and problems

 However, pregnant women are, in fact ‘exempt’ from fasting in almost all human religion.
 As are children.
 In both situations, this makes entirely logical sense.
-These people need adequate nutrients for growth, and human populations have always acknowledged this.
+These people have greater growth demands, and human populations have always acknowledged this.

 Let’s be clear here.
 This point is made that several problems come up with fasting in women.
 Well, they come up with men and fasting, too.
 Sometimes women don’t lose weight the way they want.
 Well, that happens with men, too.
 The problem of amenorrhea arises when body fat is too low.
 Yeah, that’s not a problem we treat with fasting.